 In selecting a rate of return, we researched the local market for recent ground leases of land.
 There are only a limited number of ground leases so we expanded our search to the entire San Francisco Bay Area.
 We also went back a few years.
 Based on our research, several rate of return comparables were found, which have been included in the table on the following page.
-They range between 5% and 7%, with the most recent ones being at the lower end of the range, at 5-6%.
+They range between 6.5% and 8.6%.

-Comparable 1 relates to a 33-year ground lease extension from Menlo Park.
-This is for a smaller, 1.5acre parcel, rated as a prime office/ retail location.
+Comparable 1, with the lowest rate of return, relates to a 33-year ground lease extension from Menlo Park.
+This is for a smaller, 1.5-acre parcel, rated as a prime office/ retail location.
 The remaining lease term had diminished to 22 years when the tenant approached the land owner (City of Menlo Park) to extend the lease term to 33 years, so that they could continue to use the real estate as collateral in financing negotiations.
-Based on location and use, we length we would expect a lower rate of return for the subject.
+Based on lease terms, and use, we would expect a higher rate of return for the subject.